tthorntone/AdNauseam-Wiki/Troubleshooting.md

 1. If you use a Linux system go to Edit - Settings - Content and choose a default font other than "serif".
 "Liberation" and "Clear" are known to work.
 2. If the icons are still not showing enter `about:config` in the navigation bar and promise to be careful
 3. Search for `fonts`
-4. Check that gfx.downloadable_fonts.enabled is set to true. browser.display.use_document_fonts can be set to 0.
+4. Check that gfx.downloadable_fonts.enabled is set to 'true' and see whether the icons appear now.
+5. If it still does not work you might have to set browser.display.use_document_fonts to '1' but that should not be necessary if you followed step 1.

 ***